exo-addons/cloud-drive-extension/README.md

 ![Dropbox App Settings](https://raw.github.com/exo-addons/cloud-drive-extension/master/documentation/readme/dropbox-app-settings.png)

 - Leave all other fileds as is: Cloud Drive doesn't require implicit grant, thus disallow it for the app; it doesn't need a pre-generated access token and doesn't use Webhooks
-- Sample configuration of Google Drive connector by the [link](https://github.com/exo-addons/cloud-drive-extension/tree/master/connectors#dropbox)
+- Sample configuration of Dropbox connector by the [link](https://github.com/exo-addons/cloud-drive-extension/tree/master/connectors#dropbox)

 Enable Box API
 --------------